- Created by Kiuwan Docs Admin, last modified by Giulia di Pietro on May 14, 2020

 Audit Results Page

-Deliveries module displays a full listing of deliveries.
+The deliveries module displays a full list of deliveries.

 The Status column shows the results of the audit as well as the overall compliance of the analysis with the defined audit (Score column).

-Clicking on the "hand" icon under the Status column will open the Audit Results page.
+Click the hand icon under the Status column to open the Audit Results page.

-Below picture shows an example for an audit that resulted OK.
+The below picture shows an example of an audit that resulted in OK.

-A full listing of audit's checkpoints is displayed, along with information on each of them.
+A full list of audit's checkpoints is displayed, along with information on each of them.

-For those checkpoints failed, clicking of the arrow will list those defects that caused the checkpoint failure.
+For those failed checkpoints, click the arrow on the left to list those defects that caused the checkpoint failure.

 Audit Result when using Local Analyzer

-If you are using Kiuwan Local Analyer in GUI mode, after analyzing the delivery the View Results button will take you directly to the Audit Results page.
+If you are using Kiuwan Local Analyzer in GUI mode, after analyzing the delivery, click View Results to go directly to the Audit Results page.

 Audit Result when using Kiuwan plugin for Jenkins

-If you are using Kiuwan Plugin for Jenkins, you can set the build status depending on audit result, for example marking the build UNSTABLE in case the audit fails.
+If you are using the Kiuwan Plugin for Jenkins, you can set the build status depending on audit result, for example by marking the build UNSTABLE in case the audit fails.

-Please, visit Jenkins plugin - DeliveryMode for details on how to configure Kiuwan plugin for Jenkins to set build status depending on audit result.
+Please visit Jenkins plugin - DeliveryMode for details on how to configure the Kiuwan plugin for Jenkins to set build status depending on audit result.